 Investing in a lifestyle profile

-Leaving your pension pot invested
+Leaving your savings pot invested

-If you intend to leave your pension pot invested beyond your selected retirement age, it’s important to make sure you are invested in a fund that offers a balance between protecting your savings and providing sufficient investment growth to support your requirements for income.
+If you intend to leave your savings pot invested beyond your selected retirement age, it’s important to make sure you are invested in a fund that offers a balance between protecting your savings and providing sufficient investment growth to support your requirements for income.